HashSource/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

 When single_board_test is ran, it assumes the connected hashboard is already receiving power, however in our case we need to power on the PSU as bmminer does, and then power off once done testing.

 /home/danielsokil/Downloads/Bitmain_Test_Fixtures/S19_Pro
+/home/danielsokil/Downloads/Bitmain_Test_Fixtures/S19_Pro/BM1398-pattern

-Here is the single_board_test output saved in a log:
+Here is the single_board_test PT1 output log:

 /home/danielsokil/Lab/HashSource/hashsource_antminer_x19/docs/single_board_test_pt1.log

+And the PT2 test output log:
+/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/docs/single_board_test_pt2.log

+We also have a FPGA register capture during the PT2 test, keep in mind that FPGA logger starts before single_board_test, so it may capture the state of registers before the Bitmain binary writes to them.

+/home/danielsokil/Lab/HashSource/hashsource_antminer_x19/docs/single_board_test_pt2_fpga_dump.log

-We also have the binary_ninja_mcp MCP server available with single_board_test and bmminer binaries loaded and ready for analysis.
+We also have the ida_pro_mcp MCP server available with single_board_test binary loaded and ready for analysis.

 Here are also logs from bmminer that may be useful to understand how it works: